singlasahil14/SOC/README.md

-# Skew Orthogonal Convolutions
+# Skew Orthogonal Convolutions, Last layer normalization, Certificate Regularization and Householder Activations

-SOC is a convolution layer that has an Orthogonal Jacobian matrix and achieves improved standard and provably robust accuracy over the prior works.
+SOC is a convolution layer that has an Orthogonal Jacobian matrix and achieves state-of-the-art standard and provably robust accuracy compared to the prior works on orthogonal convolutions.
+Last Layer normalization, Certificate Regularization and Householder Activations are additional tricks that lead to improved performance.

 ## Prerequisites